jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/Lifetime-License.md

 ## Extra IDE Tweaks

-I'm working on this 😉
+Lifetime licenses of Extra IDE Tweaks can be acquired via this separate plugin: [Extra IDE Tweaks **Lifetime**](https://plugins.jetbrains.com/plugin/27808-extra-ide-tweaks-lifetime/pricing#personal).
+It is like Extra IDE Tweaks, with a lifetime license.

 ## Extra Icons and Extra Tools Pack

 There are no lifetime licenses for Extra Icons and Extra Tools Pack at the moment.
-Lifetime licenses for Extra ToolWindow Colorful Icons are very new (they've been introduced on Jan 25, 2025), and I'm still observing users' reactions and their impact on sales.
+Lifetime licenses are very new (they've been introduced on Jan 25, 2025), and I'm still observing users' reactions and their impact on sales.
 I may enable lifetime licenses for more plugins later, but there is no <tooltip term="ETA">ETA</tooltip>.